JairMendoza/NextJs-and-Netlify-CMS/content/home.md

 ---
-title: Awesome kitties
+title: Awesome Developers
-date: 2019-03-17T19:31:20.591Z
+date: 2022-08-23T16:43:10.800Z
 cats:
-  - description: 'Maru is a Scottish Fold from Japan, and he loves boxes.'
+  - description: Hans is a great developer with great skills.
-    name: Maru (まる)
+    name: Hans San
-  - description: Lil Bub is an American celebrity cat known for her unique appearance.
+  - description: Essau is another great developer but he forgot to bring me one souvenir from "el bicho" >:c
-    name: Lil Bub
+    name: Essau
-  - description: 'Grumpy cat is an American celebrity cat known for her grumpy appearance.'
+  - description: Luigi is a master chief  developer nothing more to comment.
-    name: Grumpy cat (Tardar Sauce)
+    name: Luigi
 ---
-Welcome to my awesome page about cats of the internet.
+Welcome to my awesome page about Bekind developers.

-This page is built with NextJS, and content is managed in Netlify CMS
+This page is built with NextJS, and content is managed in Netlify CMS! :D